 As nerves travel down your arm, they’re vulnerable to compression and irritation, leading to conditions such as cubital tunnel syndrome and radial tunnel syndrome.
-The orthopaedic physicians at Georgia Hand, Shoulder & Elbow in Atlanta and Marietta, Georgia, are experts at evaluating nerve conditions in your arms.
+The orthopaedic physicians at Georgia Hand, Shoulder & Elbow in Atlanta, Athens, and Marietta, Georgia, are experts at evaluating nerve conditions in your arms.
 If you have numbness, tingling, or pain in your arms, hands or fingers you need to contact Georgia Hand, Shoulder & Elbow to schedule a complete evaluation and protect yourself from loss of arm function.

 The symptoms of cubital tunnel syndrome are caused by compression or irritation of the ulnar nerve at the elbow.
 The ulnar nerve travels around the inside of the elbow (side closest to your body).
 The ulnar nerve gives sensation to the little finger, a portion of the ring finger, and the back of the hand on the side towards the little finger.
 When you "hit your funny bone", you have actually bumped your ulnar nerve.
 This is one of a group of syndromes called compressive neuropathies.
 The most common is carpal tunnel syndrome.